June 24 - Paris Arrival

 Suggested time schedule (3h 25 m):

-09:25 am Depart Paris
+12:18 pm Depart Paris

-12:50 pm Arrive Amsterdam
+16:20 pm Arrive Amsterdam

-After early breakfast and check out in our Paris hotel
+Breakfast then check out in our Paris hotel

-Hotel Check In at HOTEL MAI, our cozy, boutique hotel, check website here (or similar).
+Hotel Check In at HOTEL MAI, our cozy boutique hotel, check website www.hotelmaiamsterdam.com‧+31 20 515 0453 (or similar).

-Our hotels is 5 minutes walk from station.
+Our hotel is 5 minutes walk from station.
 If you're arriving in Amsterdam via the Thalys train from Paris, you'll disembark at Amsterdam Centraal Station—the city’s main rail hub.
 Staying nearby means you’ll be steps from canal views, historic neighborhoods, and seamless onward travel.

 Lunch on your own.

+- Red Light District Stroll.
 A Night With an Open Mind: Red Light Rendezvous, Striptease Show And Dinner

 From travelbuddies.com It’s an evening that promises a mix of laughter and indulgence, but what really sets this experience apart is the local culture that surrounds it—an aspect that’s worth exploring further.